Hugos68/svelte-maskify/README.md

 + <input use:maskify={"99/99/99"} />
 ```
 Note: This also allows for you to update the mask by chaning the passed in param, identical to [AlpineJS's dynamic masks](https://alpinejs.dev/plugins/mask#mask-functions).

+If you have any further questions about constructing masks and how they work you can visit the [AlpineJS docs](https://alpinejs.dev/plugins/mask).

 ## Limitiations